You are considered a transfer student if: (click here)

 • Theater Design (Bachelor of Fine Arts/B.F.A.)

-• Visual Arts/Fine Arts (Bachelor of Fine Arts/B.F.A.) - drawing, graphic design, media, painting, print, sculpture.
+• Visual Arts/Fine Arts (Bachelor of Fine Arts/B.F.A.) - drawing, graphic design, media, painting, print, photography, sculpture.

 Academic Entrance Requirements for Mason Gross School of the Arts: (click here)